RS-PYTHON/rs-infra-core/docs/how-to/Isolation for compagnies.md

-# Isolation for compagnies
+# Isolation for companies

-To be able to isolate between compagnies, we will create a namespace per compagny and leverage the `NetworkPolicy.networking.k8s.io` from Kubernetes.
+To be able to isolate between companies, we will create a namespace per compagny and leverage the `NetworkPolicy.networking.k8s.io` from Kubernetes.

 ## Create a namespace for the compagny